-Stiffness in a joint; Pain - joints; Arthralgia
+Stiffness in a joint; Pain - joints; Arthralgia; Arthritis

 Joint pain can be caused by many types of injuries or conditions.
+It may be linked to arthritis, bursitis, and muscle pain.
 No matter what causes it, joint pain can be very bothersome.
 Some things that can cause joint pain are:

-For nonarthritis joint pain, both rest and exercise are important.
-Warm baths, massage, and stretching exercises should be used as frequently as possible.
+For non-arthritic joint pain, both rest and exercise are important.
+Warm baths, massage, and stretching exercises should be used as often as possible.

-Aceteminophen (Tylenol) may help the soreness feel better.
-Anti-inflammatory medications may help relieve pain and swelling.
-Talk to your health care provider before giving aspirin or NSAIDs such as ibuprofen to children.
+Nonsteroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen or naproxen may help relieve pain and swelling.
+Talk to your provider before giving aspirin or NSAIDs such as ibuprofen to children.

 When to Contact a Medical Professional

-Contact your health care provider if:
+Contact your provider if:

 What to Expect at Your Office Visit

-Your doctor or nurse will perform a physical exam and ask you questions about your medical history and symptoms, including:
+Your provider will ask you questions about your medical history and symptoms, including:

 Tests that may be done include:

-Arend WP, Lawry GV.
+Bykerk VP, Crow MK.
 Approach to the patient with rheumatic disease.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
-24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 264.
+Goldman-Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 256.

-Review Date: 5/28/2012
+Review Date: 1/29/2018

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
-Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.
+Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.